Building a deck can increase the value of your home and provide you with outdoor living space to enjoy all year.

 Step-By-Step Instructions To Build a Deck in Your Garden

-If you are interested in building a redwood deck, this article will point you to the guides that walk you, in great detail and step by step with photos, through the process of how to build a deck that your family will enjoy for years to come.
+If you’re interested in building a redwood deck, this article will point you to the guides that walk you, step by step with photos, through the process of how to build a deck.

 Step 1 – Remove Existing Concrete